members enquiry 0203 176 6509/6511

-If a member has a grievance they should liaise with their Branch Representative or other Federation Official (JBB Secretary or Area Support Officer) and in the first instance, raise the matter with their Line Manager, or if in regard to their duties, their Roster Manager to try and achieve an informal resolution.
+If a member has a grievance they should liaise with their Branch Representative or other Federation Official (Area Secretary) and in the first instance, raise the matter with their Line Manager, or if in regard to their duties, their Roster Manager to try and achieve an informal resolution.
 Members should always try to obtain an informal resolution where possible.

 Grievances should be raised within 3 months of the incident complained of and should a grievance progress to the Employment Tribunal stage then an ET 1 Form must be submitted within 3 months less one day after the last incident complained of, even if a grievance is in progress.
 This is a strict legal time limit and is why the member is urged to seek assistance as soon as possible.
 Access to the ET 1 Form (IT 1 Form for Claimants in Northern Ireland), and guidelines on how to complete it, can be found on the MOJ website.